k-plusplus/k-plusplus/README.md

-- 👋 Hi, I’m @k-plusplus
+- 👋 Hi, I’m Keanan
 - 👀 I’m interested in Machine Learning, Automation, and Security
-- 🌱 I’m currently learning C, C++, AVR Assembly, and Verilog
+- 🌱 I’m currently learning C, C++, and Python
-- 💞️ I’m a senior at UNLV and looking for internships and entry level job opportunities!
+- 💞️ I’m a senior at UNLV
-- 📫 You can reach me at...

 <!---